oOraph/blog/lora-adapters-dynamic-loading.md

 [Using LoRA for Efficient Stable Diffusion Fine-Tuning](https://huggingface.co/blog/lora)

+Or refer directly to the [original paper](https://arxiv.org/abs/2106.09685).

 LoRA is one of the many existing fine-tuning techniques.

-Instead of fine-tuning by performing tiny changes to all the weights of a model checkpoint, we train it by freezing most of its layers and only training a few weights, in specific layers, whose values are extracted and kept aside, for a later "transplantation"/reload.
+Instead of fine-tuning by performing tiny changes to all the weights of a model checkpoint, we train it by freezing most of its layers and only tuning a few weights, in specific layers, whose values are extracted and kept aside, for a later "transplantation"/reload.
 This trainable weights compose the LoRA adapter.

 In other words, it is like an add-on of a base model.
-And because it is light relatively to the latter size, loading it should be significantly faster than loading the whole base model.
+And because it is light relatively to the latter size, loading it should be faster than loading the whole base model.

-So in an inference service, if we are able to keep the base model "warm" and we only have to load/offload these extensions, we can then reuse the same compute resources to serve many distinct models at once.

 # Implementation details

 We implemented LoRA mutualization on the Hugging Face Inference Api.
 When a request is performed on a model available in the platform, we first determine whether this is a LoRA adapter or not.
 Once done, we identify the base model for this adapter and route the request to a common backend farm, able to serve requests for the said model.
-This backend farm serves inference requests by keeping the base model warm and loading/unloading LoRA adapters on the fly.
+Inference requests get served by keeping the base model warm and loading/unloading LoRA adapters on the fly.
+This way, we can then reuse the same compute resources to serve many distinct models at once.

 ## LoRA adapters structure on the Hub